Trust Attorney in St. Tammany Parish

 - Avoid strife among heirs who may challenge your will and testament

 - Privacy – probate and succession records are accessible to the public

 Establishing a living trust is one way your estate can avoid succession – but not estate taxes – when you die.
 With a living trust, division of all assets and property in your estate can be handled within your family and without getting the legal system involved.

-If you’re seeking to establish a living trust to look after your loved ones when you’re gone, contact the trust attorney in St. Tammany Parish at Olsen Law Office.
-We offer free consultations in person or over the phone: (985) 256-3553.
+If you’re seeking to establish a living trust to look after your loved ones when you’re gone, contact Lindsey S. Olsen, Attorney at Law.
+We offer consultations in person or over the phone: (985) 256-3553.